pism/pism/doc/sphinx/modeling-dynamics.rst

    * - ``gk``
      - :class:`rheology::GoldsbyKohlstedt`
-     - This law has a combination of exponents from `n=1.8` to `n=4` [GoldsbyKohlstedt]_.
+     - This law has a combination of exponents from `n=1.8` to `n=4` :cite:`GoldsbyKohlstedt`.
 It can only be used by the SIA stress balance.
 Because it has more than one power, option ``-sia_n`` has no effect, though ``-sia_e`` works as expected.
 This law does not use the liquid water fraction, but only the temperature.